AstroNvim/astrocore/README.md

   -- Enable git integration for detached worktrees git_worktrees = {
     { toplevel = vim.env.HOME, gitdir = vim.env.HOME .. "/.dotfiles" },
   },
+  -- Configure project root detection, check status with `:AstroRootInfo` rooter = {
+    -- list of detectors in order of prevalence, elements can be:
+    --   "lsp" : lsp detection
+    --   string[] : a list of directory patterns to look for --   fun(bufnr: integer): string|string[] : a function that takes a buffer number and outputs detected roots detector = { "lsp", { ".git", "_darcs", ".hg", ".bzr", ".svn", "lua", "Makefile", "package.json" } },
+    -- ignore things from root detection
+    ignore = {
+      servers = {}, -- list of language server names to ignore (Ex. { "efm" })
+      dirs = {}, -- list of directory patterns (Ex. { "~/.cargo/*" })
+    },
+    -- whether or not to disable automatic working directory updating (update with `:AstroRoot`) autochdir = true,
+    -- scope of working directory to change ("global"|"tab"|"win") scope = "global",
+    -- whether or not to notify on every working directory change notify = false,
+  },
   -- Configuration table of session options for AstroNvim's session management powered by Resession sessions = {